I'm a member

-Inherited thrombophilias are a group of clinical conditions in which there is a genetic variant defect associated with a predisposition to thrombosis.
+Inherited thrombophilias are a group of clinical conditions characterized by genetic variant defects associated with a predisposition to thrombosis.
 However, not all patients with a genetic predisposition to thrombosis will develop VTE.
 The presence of inherited thrombophilia will presumably interact with other VTE risk factors to determine an individual’s risk of VTE.

-There are a number of conditions that fall under the classification of inherited thrombophilias, which arise from genetic variants in the genes involved in defects in the coagulation cascade.
-Inherited thrombophilias include the following abnormalities:
+There are a number of conditions that fall under the classification of inherited thrombophilias.
+Inherited thrombophilias include the following conditions, which are defined by defects in the coagulation cascade:

 The most common type of inherited thrombophilia is a factor V Leiden mutation, which accounts for up to 50% of the inherited thrombophilia syndromes.
-In unselected patients with an idiopathic thrombosis, the rate of factor V Leiden positivity is in the range of 17-24%, compared to a rate of 5-6% in normal controls.
-The prothrombin gene mutation is found less commonly, in approximately 5-8% of unselected patients with thrombosis, compared to 2-2.5% of normal controls.
+In unselected patients with an idiopathic thrombosis, the rate of factor V Leiden positivity is 17-24%, compared to a rate of 5-6% in normal controls.
+The prothrombin G20210A mutation is found less commonly, in approximately 5-8% of unselected patients with thrombosis, compared to 2-2.5% of normal controls.

-Genetic testing for gene variants associated with thrombophilias is available for factor V Leiden, the prothrombin gene mutation, and the MTHFR gene.
+Genetic testing for gene variants associated with thrombophilias is available for factor V Leiden, the prothrombin G20210A mutation, and MTHFR gene.
 The use of genetic testing for inherited thrombophilia can be considered in several clinical situations.
 The clinical situations that will be addressed in this policy include the following: